jabbott7335/ce-pe-bootcamp/docs/ea/labs.md

 ![OpenShift Import YAML](./images/openshift-import-yaml.png)

 3. Switch over to the IBM Event Streams tab with your web browser.
-Having configured the streaming queue in IBM MQ (earlier in previous step), Focus Corporation's integration team now wants to view the orders that have been generated so far.
+Having configured the streaming queue in IBM MQ (earlier in previous step), Integration team now wants to view the orders that have been generated so far.
 From the home dashboard of the IBM Event Streams service, click the Topic (A) tab (left-hand side) and then click on the name OldOrders (B) to drill down into the topic details.
 ![OldOrders Topic](./images/oldorders-topic.png)